Second Ward High School National Alumni Foundation

 Who We Are

-The Second Ward High School National Alumni Foundation is dedicated to keeping the school's memory alive.
+The Second Ward High School National Alumni Foundation is dedicated to keeping the school's memory alive and to be a resource in finding and sharing our community's African American heritage

 What We Do